Ultramarine-Linux/onceler/README.md

 Onceler is a wrapper for Lorax that allows for advanced image composition similar to Pungi.

-Instead of writing a bunch of long command line arguments, you can use Onceler and a config file to compose your images, similar to Pungi but without the need to use Koji.
+Instead of writing a bunch of long command line arguments, you can use Onceler and a config file to compose your images, similar to Pungi but without the need to use Koji or any Fedora/Red Hat infrastructure tools.

+## Why?
+Becuase long command line arguments are always a pain.
+Why not turn them into a config file?